Welcome to our Florida Keys road trip planner.

 The drive from Tampa to Miami is about 4 hours long and we reached Miami mid-day.

-After having a late lunch, we visited the Miami Zoo and then camped at Larry and Penny Thompson Memorial Campground for the night.
+After having a late lunch and checking top attractions, we visited the Miami Zoo, visited South Beach, and then camped at Larry and Penny Thompson Memorial Campground for the night.
 At $15 per night, this campground is a steal if you are looking for budget accommodation in Miami.

 Day 1 of the Drive to Key West from Miami